chris-trifi/Covid-Data-Analysis/README.md

-# Covid-Data-Analysis
+# COVID Data Analysis

-Project done for 'data analysis' course of Electrical and Computer Engineering department AUTH (2022)
+Welcome to the COVID Data Analysis project, a comprehensive exploration conducted as part of the 'Data Analysis' course at the Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki (2022).
+This repository consists of a comprehensive analyses of COVID-19 data, offering a nuanced perspective on the pandemic's impact.

+## Project Highlights

-Ex1: Distribution of positivity rates for Europe.
-Fit into known distributions
+### Ex1: Distribution of Positivity Rates for Europe
+Explore and fit positivity rates into known distributions across Europe.

+### Ex2: Kolmogorov-Smirnov Test
-Ex2: Kolmogorov-Smirnov test on positivity rate distributions of different time intervals (Bootstrap calculation of the statistic)
+Conduct Kolmogorov-Smirnov tests on positivity rate distributions across different time intervals, incorporating Bootstrap calculations for statistical significance.

+### Ex3: Comparative Analysis of Greek Positivity Rates
-Ex3: Comparing Greek positivity rates to European positivity rates for a 12-week period. (using bootstrap and a=5%)
+Compare Greek positivity rates to European rates over a 12-week period, utilizing Bootstrap methods with a significance level of 5%.

+### Ex4: Temporal Changes in Positivity Rates
-Ex4: Using parametric and bootstrap test to find out if the positivity rates changed significantly in 2021 compared to 2020.(in 5 countries)
+Investigate if positivity rates significantly changed in 2021 compared to 2020 in five different countries, employing parametric and bootstrap tests.

+### Ex5: Correlation Coefficient Significance Tests
-Ex5: Parametric and bootstrap significance test of correlation coefficients for positivity rates in pairs of countries.
+Conduct significance tests, both parametric and bootstrap, on correlation coefficients between positivity rates in pairs of countries.

+### Ex6: Equivalence of Correlation Coefficients
-Ex6: Bootstrap test the equivalence of the correlation coefficients for two pairs of countries.
+Utilize bootstrap tests to assess the equivalence of correlation coefficients for two pairs of countries.

+### Ex7: Regression Model Comparison
-Ex7: Try and compare regression models that predict deaths based on positivity rates in the previous weeks.
+Explore and compare regression models predicting deaths based on positivity rates in preceding weeks.

+### Ex8: Predicting Deaths in Greece
-Ex8: Using positivity rates of previous days to predict deaths in Greece and apply PCA to reduce feature dimensions.
+Utilize positivity rates from previous days to predict deaths in Greece, applying PCA to reduce feature dimensions.

-Ex9: Using 5-fold cross validation to evaluate the model of Ex8.
+### Ex9: Model Evaluation with Cross-Validation
+Evaluate the model developed in Ex8 using a 5-fold cross-validation approach.

+### Ex10: Tubed Patients to Predict Deaths
-Ex10: Using number of tubed patients in previous days to predict deaths.
-(With PCA)
+Investigate predicting deaths using the number of tubed patients from previous days, incorporating PCA.